Year long youth acting programs 2019

 The two parallel Youth Programs feature similar content and are separated by age and experience.
 The Foundation Program is tailored for people aged 14+ and is suitable for both experienced actors and those new to acting.
 The Professional Program is for actors aged 16-21 who have previous training, professional experience or are exploring acting as a potential career option.
 Both courses are fun, challenging and rewarding.
 In the Professional Program actors will also tackle more advanced scripts, explore more demanding technique exercises and have increased homework assignments.

-For those interested in our Youth Programs, The Studio is hosting a free sample class and information session on Sunday 11 February, 2-4pm.
-To attend please register below.
+For those interested in our Youth Programs, The Studio will be hosting a series of free sample classes in late 2018/early 2019.
+To attend please email the office.

 course content (applicable for both streams)